Onboarding for International Doctoral Candidates

 Location:

-The workshop prepares international doctoral candidates to successfully acknowledge, understand, and navigate through challenging situations in their everyday research at a German university.
-By addressing the cultural dimensions in the German university context, the workshop supports participants in understanding the cultural differences, e.g., communication style, feedback culture, perception of hierarchy, etc. It provides strategies to communicate effectively and enhance their relationship with their supervisors and colleagues.
-Through the training, participants will acquire relevant competencies for their intercultural and diverse doctoral context and everyday working & research life and gain support to understand how they can adopt these competencies to enhance their doctoral journey at TUM and their personal satisfaction and well-being.
+The three-day intercultural training prepares international doctoral candidates to successfully acknowledge, understand, and navigate challenging situations in their everyday research at a German university.
+By addressing the cultural dimensions in the German university context, the workshop supports participants in understanding the cultural differences, such as communication style, feedback culture, and perceptions of hierarchy.
+Furthermore, the workshop offers effective communication strategies and enhances their relationships with supervisors and colleagues.
+Through the training, participants will acquire relevant competencies for their intercultural and diverse doctoral context, as well as their everyday working & research life.
+They will also gain support to understand how to adopt these competencies to enhance their doctoral journey at TUM and their personal satisfaction and well-being.

 Learning outcomes: